ArchCipher/CyberSecurity/Projects-Google-cybersecurity-professional-certificate/04_OS Hardening: Brute Force Mitigation.md

 The incident occurred at 2:18 PM.
 Several customers emailed yummyrecipesforme’s helpdesk, complaining that the website prompted them to download a file in exchange for free recipes.
 After running the file, the website address changed, and computers began to slow down.

 The website was tested in a sandbox environment.
-Packet analysis confirmed that as soon as the yummyrecipesforme.com. website loads, users were prompted to download a file.
+Packet analysis confirmed that as soon as the yummyrecipesforme.com website loaded, users were prompted to download a file.
 When the file is downloaded, users were redirected to greatrecipesforme.com, a malicious site.
 The source code had been modified to include malicious JavaScript prompting this behaviour.
-The downloaded file had a script that executed the redirection from yummyrecipesforme.com to greatrecipesforme.com.
+The downloaded file contained a script that redirectwd the browser from yummyrecipesforme.com to greatrecipesforme.com, a malicious website.

-The investigation revealed the attacker gained access via brute-force attack, exploiting the default administrative password.
-No security controls were in place to prevent this type of attack.
+The attacker gained access via a brute-force attack, exploiting the default admin password.
+No security controls were in place to detect or block repeated login attempts.

 The cause of the incident was a weak password and lack of brute-force protection.
 The attacker altered the site’s source code to inject malware and redirect users to a fake website.